 Assault causing bodily harm or with a deadly weapon

 Again, if you can’t remember what you were convicted of, you can always call the court clerk where you were convicted, or you can stop by.
 They are generally very helpful and very professional.

-Call today for a free consultation about cleaning up your criminal history and restoring your firearm rights.
+Whether arrested for a felony or a misdemeanor, all arrests are serious.
+You need an attorney to fight for your rights.
+Call 253-666-8927 or email us today for a free consultation about cleaning up your criminal history and restoring your firearm rights.
 Don’t forget to ask about information on a military discount and convenient payment plans.